 “They were born and have been brought up in the home of petitioner’s late mother, and have shown themselves extremely attached to the whole of petitioner’s family to whom they have constantly been rendering great services—that they have always been good, faithful, and obedient servants, have constantly shown themselves respectful toward the white population, and that their conduct has constantly been exemplary in every respect.”

 The municipality had responded with unanimous approval.

-We can only guess why the Grimas treated the Beaurepaires differently from their other over 30 slaves.
+We can only guess why the Grimas treated the Beaurepaires differently from the other 30 people they enslaved.
 Perhaps the Grimas favored them because of their lineage in a line of enslaved persons who had belonged to the Grimas for multiple generations.
-Perhaps they knew Louis Beaurepaire, as a friendly neighbor, and felt responsible for his children in some way.
+Perhaps they knew Louis Beaurepaire as a friendly neighbor and felt responsible for his children in some way.
 Perhaps because of Louis’ standing as a successful, independent, free man of color, they believed that his children deserved a life with more opportunity.
 Whatever their reasoning, it was not due to a distaste for slavery as an institution.
-Felix, a notary, spent day after day witnessing and documenting the sales of slaves.
-All enslaved persons in New Orleans were considered “immoveable property” meaning that their sales had to be notarized, like real estate.
+Felix, a notary, spent day after day witnessing and documenting the sales of enslaved people.
+All enslaved persons in New Orleans were considered “immovable property” meaning that their sales had to be notarized, like real estate.
 Were it not for the booming slave market of New Orleans, Grima wouldn’t have had such an illustrious career.
-His former home, now a historic house museum, boasts the largest single family living space in the French Quarter, the majority of which was inhabited by slaves that he never freed.
+His former home, now a historic house museum, boasts the largest single-family living space in the French Quarter, the majority of which was inhabited by enslaved people he never freed.